Ilagan: Bridges

+Ilagan's longest bridge is the Malalam Bridge in barangay Malalam going north, which was inaugurated on December 8, 1995.
+The bridge connects barangay Malalam to barangay Alinguigan 2nd going to Tuguegarao.

 Baculud Overflow Bridge.
-In 2014, the city government inaugurated the Baculud Overflow Bridge that connects the poblacion area to the northeastern barangays going to Tuguegarao.
+In 2014, the city government inaugurated the Baculud Overflow Bridge that connects the Poblacion area to the northeastern barangays going to Tuguegarao.
 In 2016, the structure was damaged by flood brought by the torrential rain when Typhoon Haima or locally known as Super Typhoon Lawin struck the provinces of Isabela and Cagayan.
-The authorities had to close the bridge until the completion of its rehabilition which began in 2017.
-On May 4, 2019, the two lane overflow bridge was reinaugurated by the city government during the 333rd founding anniversary of Ilagan.
+The authorities had to close the bridge until the completion of its rehabilitation which began in 2017.
+On May 4, 2019, the two-lane overflow bridge was reinaugurated by the city government during the 333rd founding anniversary of Ilagan.

 Lullutan Bridge.
 In February 2015, the Lullutan Bridge was opened to the public local by the national and local government.
-On April 8, 2015, then President Benigno S. Aquino traveled to Isabela to lead the inauguration of the new bridge, which connects the east and west banks of the Cagayan River.
+On April 8, 2015, then President Benigno Aquino III traveled to Isabela to lead the inauguration of the new bridge, which connects the east and west banks of the Cagayan River.
 It connects the city's western barangays and nearby municipalities of Delfin Albano and Tumauini with the city.
 Before the construction of the new bridge, residents have to use barges to transport agricultural products to the market.
-Due to this. travel time between barangays on either side of the river has been cut short drastically.
+Due to this, travel time between barangays on either side of the river has been cut short drastically.

-The bridge in Santa Maria (Cabisera 8) was completed and opened to the public in 2015.
+The Santa Maria (Cabisera 8) bridge was completed and opened to the public in 2015.
 Road concreting and widening, creation of diversion and circumferential roads and farm to market roads were prioritized by the national and city government to help mobilize the transportation goods and delivery of basic services within the city's jurisdiction and neighboring municipalities.

-Malalam Bridge.
-The bridge connects barangay Malalam to Alinguigan 2nd going to Tuguegarao.
+Cabisera 2 (Dappat) Bridge was inaugurated by the City Government of Ilagan on November 23, 2023.
+It is expected to provide ease and convenience in travelling to the residents of far-flung communities in San Antonio Region.